OXID-eSales/developer_documentation/oxid_components/migrations.rst

    vendor/bin/oe-eshop-db_migrate migrations:generate

 This command will create shop views by current eShop version, edition and configuration.
-It is a good practice to run it right after migrations command.
+It is a best practice to run it right after migrations command.

 Generate migration for a single suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^